 3. Make It A Habit

-Even the most dedicated athletes struggle getting out of bed in the morning – so what hope is there for the rest of us?!
+Even the most dedicated athletes struggle to get out of bed in the morning – so what hope is there for the rest of us?!

 The trick is making your daily exercise – whether it’s hitting the gym, walking to work or taking the stairs – a habit.
 Why?
 Because once ingrained, habits require little to no motivation to complete at all!
 They’re simply just a part of your day, something you do without even thinking.
 And, by creating smaller habits (rather than focusing on ‘big’ goals) you pave a way for yourself to achieving better results long term.
 You stop expecting immediate, incredible results and instead set about positively changing your life one day at a time.